Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Towards identifying SICR-events: A critical re-evaluation under IFRS 9

 However, IFRS 9 was always intended to be \textit{"principles-based and less complex"} (see \S IN2 in IFRS 9); the lack of firm guidance on the choice of $u$ is therefore unsurprising.
 Instead of detailed prescriptions, the emphasis is on the purpose behind the rule, which in turn will likely encourage better substantive compliance; see \citet{Black2007}.
 Accordingly, the lack of prescription regarding SICR-classification seems particularly appropriate, given that it promotes careful evaluation of relevant factors that may influence the individual bank's SICR-classification.
 Furthermore, the literature is relatively scant regarding the choice of $u$ and is largely limited to corporate lending.
 In particular, \citet{chawla2016paper} introduced three metrics that translate a portfolio's PD term-structure into a measure of spread, which is then used in measuring credit deterioration since origination for SICR-classification.
 However, not only do these measures depend on observable market prices, but their application still requires appropriate thresholds, with little guidance offered by the authors.
 In contrast, \citet{Ewanchukpaper} proposed that a threshold be found based on the trade-off between income volatility and early default recognition, formulated within a Merton-type framework.
 That said, the method's success still relies on subjective parameter choices and the availability of market prices.
 Lastly, \citet{brunel2016} suggested an approach for verifying Stage 2 classification by using an underlying PD-model and its accuracy ratio.
-This approach is centred on maximising the so-called Stage 2 "hit rate", or proportion of SICR-flagged accounts that eventually defaulted.
-However, the premise hereof is perhaps a bit myopic and even cynical: that all SICR-flagged loans are destined to default.
-In contrast, a loan's risk profile may very well improve after Stage 2 classification, whereupon it should rightfully cure back to Stage 1.
-The dynamicity of credit risk and its evolution over time is therefore completely ignored when simply maximising the Stage 2 "hit rate".
+This approach is centred on maximising the Stage 2 "hit rate", or proportion of SICR-flagged accounts that eventually defaulted.
+However, this approach is premised on the assumption that all SICR-flagged loans are destined to default.
+In contrast, a loan's risk profile may very well improve after an initial Stage 2 classification, whereupon it should rightfully cure back to Stage 1.
+The dynamicity of credit risk and its pre-default evolution over time is therefore completely ignored when simply maximising the Stage 2 "hit rate".